hamdielzard/hamdielzard.github.io/README.md

 ```bash
 hugo version
 ```
-> If at any point these steps fail to work, please check if brew is installed correctly on your system.
+> If these steps fail to work, please check if brew is installed correctly on your system.

 #### Setting up your work environment

-7. Create a new folder to begin creating your new site hosting your resume.
-You can also use the terminal for this task.
-We will be using the folder name `Website` however feel free to change the name to whatever you like.
+7. Create a new folder to begin.
+* We will be using the folder name `Website` however feel free to change the name.
 ```bash
 mkdir Website
 cd Website